anyars-encarta/vet-clinic/README.md

 **Encarta Vet Clinic** is a database related application to keep track of vetrinary details of animals.
 The schema was created with PostgreSQL.
 The tables have relationships specified in the schema structure.

-**Encarta Vet Clinic** is a database related application to keep track of vetrinary details of
+**Encarta Vet Clinic** is a database related application to keep track of vetrinary details

 ## 🛠 Built With <a name="built-with"></a>